Prag8855/aab/content/guides/vacation-days.md

 **[Educational leave in Germany ➞](/guides/bildungsurlaub)**

+## Brückentage

+You can combine [public holidays](/guides/public-holidays) and vacation days to get more time off.
+For example, if Thursday is a public holiday, you can take Friday off and get a 4-day weekend.
+Friday is a bridge day (*Brückentag*) This is very common in Germany.

+There are many public holidays in May and December.
+This is a good time to use Brückentage and get a longer vacation.[^13]

 ## If you change jobs

 If you [quit or lose your job](/guides/losing-your-job), you don't lose your unused vacation days (*Resturlaub*).